-The School of Business offers majors in Accounting, Business Administration, and Economics, and a minor in Economics.
-The mission of Heidelberg School of Business is to prepare students to be effective, socially responsible and ethical leaders, managers, and scholars in the global business environment through experience-based learning that applies business theories, and integrates liberal arts with professional preparation.
-The Business Administration major offers four concentrations of study: Finance, Management, Marketing, and Self-Designed Business.
+The mission of the business administration major is to prepare students to be effective, socially responsible and ethical leaders, managers, and scholars in the global business environment through experience-based learning that applies business theories, and integrates liberal arts with professional preparation.
+The business administration major offers four concentrations of study: finance, management, marketing, and self-designed business.
 The concentration selected will appear on your official University transcript.
 All Business Administration major and Accounting major programs entail completion of a core set of preprofessional and professional requirements.
 Specific requirements vary by program.

 Business Administration is a solid preparation for a career in business or management and for careers in accounting, finance, marketing, or production in public, private, profit, or non-profit organizations and for graduate school.
 As a professional program which provides opportunity for intersection of scholarship and practice, students develop specialized knowledge, skills, and competencies.
-School of Business students are expected to develop capacities to analyze, think independently and logically, and work effectively in a team setting.
-The School of Business requires students majoring in Business Administration, Accounting, or Economics to earn a grade of C or better in each required pre-professional and professional core course.
+Students are expected to develop capacities to analyze, think independently and logically, and work effectively in a team setting.

+The business administration major does not allow grade waivers in the pre-professional and professional core courses.